eander462/blog/_posts/2022-05-23-Setting-Up-Working-Monitors-On-Ubuntu.md

 ## -rwxrwxrwx 1 eander462 eander462 31 May 23 19:30 monitor.txt
 ```

-And now we've successfully hacked (read done a simple, standard operation) linux.
+And now we've successfully hacked (read: done a simple, standard operation) linux.
 There's just one more step to get this bad boy running: we need to put it in our .bashrc file[^10], so it executes when we startup our terminal on first boot.

 [^10]: Or .zshrc if you use zshell.